NiuBClass666/myPipeline/README.md

 One-click to set-up a working CI/CD piepline using Terraform, Jenkins and AWS EC2.

-test

 ## Tech Stack

-Terraform, Jinkins, AWS EC2, watchTower
+Terraform, Jenkins, AWS EC2, AWS ELB, AWS S3, watchTower

 ## Way to Demo

-Run a website with a data science fellow's flask appllication while pushing code and deploying the change to the website.
+A video which shows how to automatically deploy the latest web application of an Insight Data Science fellow by committing a change of code to github.